antmd/MailPluginManager/README.markdown

 * Add support for different domain installation.
 * Support the `<LibraryDomain>` path prefix.
 * Handle install path with a full URL.
-* Add complete error handling.

 #### Tool

+* Add an Update All Plugins button to Multi Plugin window when relevant.
+* During the boot validation process, we need to be able to skip items the user has previously seen and dismissed.
+* Build out Launch Agent scheduling for boot-time validation and plugin scheduling.
 * Crash Reporting.
 * Core Data repo for crash reports (previous updates as well?) so I can know which have been sent and allows for resending possibility.
-* Update and Send Crash Reports should have a frequency parameter (hours).
-Use Launch Agent scheduling for this?
-* Allowing access to Latest OS Support info.
-* Add an Update All Plugins button to Multi Plugin window when relevant.
-* During the boot validation process, we need to be able to skip items the user has previously seen and dismissed.
 * What happens when a command is sent and the app is already running?

 #### launchd values of interest (for boot time agent setup)